 When employees don’t use their allocated paid time off (PTO), you can allow them to carry over their leave to the next year.
 PTO carryover needs to be managed carefully to ensure it complies with any relevant laws and doesn’t negatively impact your business operations.

-You can do this by developing a PTO carryover policy, clearly setting out when employees are entitled to PTO carryover and any restrictions on it.
+You can do this by developing a PTO carryover policy, clearly setting out when employees are entitled to carry over their PTO and any restrictions on it.